preemptive/dasho-samples/android/RootOnAndroid/README.md

 Obfuscation and injection are handled via the [DashO Gradle](../../docs/gradle/index.html) integration.

 This sample is preconfigured with a single root check and three root responses.
-It is configured in such a way that a root detection is injected into the release build and not a debug build.
+It is configured in such a way that root detection is injected into the release build and not the debug build.

 The `RootCheck` was placed on an internal method, `someApplicationLogic()`, called by the `MainActivity` class during startup.
 This method returns a boolean value that will be `true` if the application is running on a rooted device.